metaplex-foundation/metaplex/docs/create-store.md

 To create a store, you must first derive the store ID given your public address.
 The Metaplex devs have already created an environment variable for you to utilize - `REACT_APP_STORE_OWNER_ADDRESS_ADDRESS` - which you should set to be your wallet public address.
-To do this, you can create a `.env` file in the `packages/web folder`, and set `REACT_APP_STORE_OWNER_ADDRESS_ADDRESS` to be your wallet public address in there.
+To do this, you can create a `.env` file in `packages/web`, and set `REACT_APP_STORE_OWNER_ADDRESS_ADDRESS` to be your wallet public address in there.

 ```